Posted on June 1, 2018 by Charlotte

 ActInSpace and the Kourou Space Museum

-On Friday May 25, the Kourou Space Museum inaugurated a temporary exhibition on the theme “Quel art est-il”.
-130 school classes from Kourou, Macouria, Montsinery, Sinnamary, Cayenne and Remire-Montjoly (all ages) created works of art on this theme.
+On Friday May 25, the Kourou Space Museum inaugurated a temporary exhibition on the theme “Quel art est-il?”, meaning “What art is there?”.
+130 school classes from Kourou, Macouria, Montsinery, Sinnamary, Cayenne and Remire-Montjoly (with students of all ages) created works of art on this theme.
 Many of them were really neat.
-Kids made full use of their imagination, combining their ideas of space and time, using material at their disposal (everything from wheelhubs (!) to coffee capsules, plastic bottles and a host of other everyday items).
+Kids made full use of their imagination, combining their ideas of space and time, using material at their disposal (everything from wheelhubs (!) to coffee capsules, plastic bottles, and a host of other everyday items).

 The event took place simultaneously in several European cities and a final round will be organised in Toulouse at the end of June 2018.
-Here in French Guiana the event was organised / hosted by IUT, and the eager entrants kicked off their activities at 11h on Friday.
-The five member jury started their work on Saturday at noon, and we had a packed day.
+Here in French Guiana, the event was organised/hosted by IUT, and the eager entrants kicked off their activities at 11 o’clock on Friday.
+The five-member jury started their work on Saturday at noon, and we had a packed day.

 This was not an easy task.
 Many ideas were interesting.
 All the teams had put their heart into the work.
 Many had worked through the night.
 Selecting the top three was both an interesting and enjoyable challenge.